devikasanil/predictive-relay-maloperation-early-warning/README.md

 data/sample_dataset.csv
 ```

-The complete automated dataset generation scripts are not publicly shared.A sample simulink model of the healthy condition is in:
+The complete automated dataset generation scripts are not publicly shared.A sample simulink model of the healthy condition is:

 ![Simulink Model](assets/Healthy_Simulink_Model.png)